dr-m/atomic_sync/README.md

 exclusively locking part of a resource while other parts can be safely accessed by shared lock holders.

-For maximal flexibility, a template parameter can be specified.
-We provide an interface `mutex_storage` and a reference implementation based on C++11 or C++20 `std::atomic` (default: 4 bytes).

 Some examples of extending or using the primitives are provided:
 * `atomic_condition_variable`: A condition variable in 4 bytes that
 goes with (`atomic_mutex` or `atomic_shared_mutex`).